Industrial Engineering Career: Skills, Eligibility, Options, Scope, Jobs, Challenges

 Government and Private Jobs for Industrial Engineering

-Industrial engineers can work in a variety of industries, including manufacturing, healthcare, logistics, and service industries.
+Industrial engineers can work in various industries, including manufacturing, healthcare, logistics, and service.
 Some possible job titles for industrial engineers in the government sector might include:

 • Industrial engineer, the federal government